fishylunar/cloakpx/README.md

 - Strong Encryption: Messages are encrypted with AES-256-CBC encryption to ensure privacy, and keep your messages from prying eyes.
 - Hidden in plain sight: Encrypted messages are hidden inside the EXIF data of images which allows you to send your hidden messages without it looking suspicious to others, as they'll just see a normal picture.
 - 100% Local: No data gets stores, or leaves your device.
 It even works offline!
 - iOS Shortcut: A version made for Siri Shortcuts to make encrypting & decrypting of hidden messages easy for iOS users.
+(Still in development, but should work as expected)

 ### 1. Introduction